chrisdchristo/capsule-maven-plugin/README.md

 ## Capsule Contents

-Essentially Capsule can be packaged with as much as little as you want.
+Essentially Capsule can be packaged with as much or as little as you want.

 You have the option to include all, none or some of the dependencies.
 This can be done based on their ```scope```, their ```optional``` flag and if they are direct (root) or indirect (transitive) dependencies.

-Generally in the past, we defined three common types:
+Generally in the past, to simplify things, we defined three common types:

 - `fat`: This capsule jar will contain your app's jar as well as **some** (or usually, **all**) its dependencies.
 When the fat-jar is run, if all dependencies are included, then Capsule will simply setup the app and run it.
 If there are any missing dependencies then Capsule will resolve any missing dependencies at runtime (in the cache) before running it.
 - `thin`: This capsule jar will contain your app's classes but **no** dependencies.
 Capsule will resolve these dependencies at runtime (in the cache).